gokavarapu-M/CS425/Assignments/A1/Readme.md

 1. Invalid command: `/hi all`, `/hi` doesn't exist.
 2. Invalid format: `/create_group CS 425`, group name contains no space.
-3. Empty message: `\broadcast `, empty message returns error.
+3. Empty message: `/broadcast `, empty message returns error.
-4. Note that a group with zero cilents can exist.
+4. Note that a group with zero clients can exist.
 5. If a command has $n$ parts then it should be separated by atleast $n-1$ spacings.
 Otherwise server will reply as invalid format.

 - **Example**: `/msg bob` will return `Error: Invalid Format.`,